 When can I apply?

-If you have selected Royal Holloway as your firm choice for a full-time programme, and the application window is open, you can apply for accommodation for your first year of study.
+If you have selected Royal Holloway as your firm choice for a full-time programme you can apply for accommodation for your first year of study.

 If you make Royal Holloway your insurance choice you will not be eligible to apply for accommodation.
 If you are not accepted by your firm choice institution we will review your application and decide if we can accept you at Royal Holloway.
 If you are accepted by us, Royal Holloway will automatically become your firm choice and you can then apply for accommodation.